-It may be necessary over the course of your child's educational career for them to have extended periods of time out of school due to medical conditions.
+It may be necessary over the course of your child's educational career for him/her to have extended periods of time out of school due to medical conditions.

-If this occurs, the school will need to have a doctor's written excuse and the IEP team will need to convene to determine how your child's educational needs could and should be met during their absence.
+If this occurs, the school will need to have a doctor's written excuse and the IEP team will need to convene to determine how your child's educational needs will be met during their absence.